vladrabbit/vector-role/README.md

 Vector
 =========

-This role can install and configure Vector for Clickhouse on Ubuntu
+This role can install and configure Vector for Clickhouse on Ubuntu or Centos

 License